Hepatitis B is an infection of the liver caused by a virus that's spread through blood and body fluids.

 Preventing hepatitis B

-A vaccine that offers protection against hepatitis B is available for people at high risk of the infection.
+A vaccine that offers protection against hepatitis B is available for all babies born in the UK on or after 1 August 2017.
+It is also available for people at high risk of the infection or complications from it.

 - close family and sexual partners of someone with hepatitis B

-- people travelling to or from a part of the world where hepatitis B is widespread, such as sub-Saharan Africa, east and southeast Asia, and the Pacific Islands
+- people travelling to a part of the world where hepatitis B is widespread, such as sub-Saharan Africa, east and southeast Asia, and the Pacific Islands

 - people who inject drugs or have a sexual partner who injects drugs